 You should do exactly what you feel you need to do, and what your body and mind is telling you, based on the unique set of circumstances you find yourself in.

 We’re in danger of believing that because it happens a certain ‘ideal’ way for one woman, it will happen that way for us.
 And this doesn’t just apply to natural births.
-Not all women experience satisfactory relief from an epidural, so basing my decision to get an epidural on another mother’s experience is also unwise.
+Not all women experience satisfactory relief from an epidural, so basing my decision to get an epidural on another mother’s experience was also unwise.

 Two camps aren’t enough when it comes to childbirth